I was recently married and need to know how to change my name on my notary commission.

 1. It is a State of Nebraska Statute that you keep using your notary exactly as you have been.
 If you choose that option, you can then change the name on your notary commission at renewal time.

 2. We can change your name on your notary commission.
 At a minimum, the State Fee, bond fee and stamp would all be required.
-You can start the process by clicking "Order Test" located at the left of this page.

 Are notary journals now required in the State of Nebraska?